Harry L. Gonso's primary areas of practice concentration are in general corporate and transaction law.

 Harry served as Indiana Gov. Mitch Daniels' senior counsel and chief of staff during 2005 and 2006.

 He has served as chairman of the Indiana State Bar Association Section on Corporation, Banking and Securities Law, as well as a number of panels and commissions.
-He served 18 years on the board of trustees of Indiana University.
-He has also been active in numerous civic, cultural and educational organizations including service on the boards of directors of: Community Hospital Foundation, Community Hospitals, Methodist Sports Medicine Foundation, American College of Sports Medicine Foundation, Skyline Club, Indianapolis Tennis Championships, Municipal Recreation Inc. and as a member of the Penrod Society.
+He served 18 years on the Board of Trustees of Indiana University.
+He has also been active in numerous civic, cultural and educational organizations including service on the boards of directors of: Community Hospital Foundation, Community Hospitals, Methodist Sports Medicine Foundation, American College of Sports Medicine Foundation, Skyline Club, Indianapolis Tennis Championships, Regenstrief Foundation, Inc., Municipal Recreation Inc. and as a member of the Penrod Society.

 The Sagamore of the Wabash has been bestowed on Gonso by Indiana Governors Bowen, Orr and Daniels.

 Originally from Findlay, Ohio, he received his Bachelor of Science from Indiana University, Bloomington, in 1970.
 He earned his juris doctorate from the Indiana University Maurer School of Law, where he graduated with honors in 1973.